wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </tr>
 <tr>
 <td>histogramReceiveBufferFlushInterval</td>
-<td>Sets maximum time in milliseconds incoming points can stay in the receive buffer when incoming traffic volume is very low.
+<td>Sets maximum time in milliseconds that incoming points can stay in the receive buffer when incoming traffic volume is very low.
 Default: 100.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>